 "Compressors" means the electrically driven compression equipment provided by Customer and installed at the Compressor Station.

+"Compressor Motor" means the General Electric Model MX-182 8,000-HP electric motor, variable speed drive and gear box provided by ENA and installed at the Compressor Station, which electric motor converts electrical energy into HP-hours.

-"Compressor Station" means, collectively, (i) the Compressors, electrical, pipeline and mechanical interconnects and other related equipment, including the building enclosure housing the Compressors, but excluding theNew Compressor Motor and Interconnection Facilities, and (ii) the physical site location of the property described in the preceding clause (i), which location is more fully described as follows: a 650 x 500 real property site located in the SE ¼ of the SW ¼ of Section 3, T86N, R21W, Hardin County, Iowa.
+"Compressor Station" means, collectively, (i) the Compressors, electrical, pipeline and mechanical interconnects and other related equipment, including the building enclosure housing the Compressors, but excluding the Compressor Motor and Interconnection Facilities, and (ii) the physical site location of the property described in the preceding clause (i), which location is more fully described as follows: a 650 x 500 real property site located in the SE ¼ of the SW ¼ of Section 3, T86N, R21W, Hardin County, Iowa.

 "Contract Year" means a twelve-month period commencing on January 1 and ending on December 31.